-Did you know that the furniture you see at high-end places were all selected by professionals?
+Did you know that the furniture you see at high-end places was all selected by professionals?
 Furniture design is a more specialized area of interior design.
 When you become one, your main job will be twofold – you’ll have to work directly with the clients as well as the suppliers.

-The suppliers are people like the carpenters, so you have to guide them on the required designs of the furniture and what types of decorations to include in them – if need be or according to the client’s taste.
+The suppliers are people like carpenters, so you have to guide them on the required designs of the furniture and what types of decorations to include in them – if need be or according to the client’s taste.
 When working with a client, you’ll be tasked with how the furniture will be arranged while incorporating functionality, accessibility, and optimal use of space.

 - Exhibition designers

 There are hundreds and thousands of exhibitions occurring every other month, regardless of the industry.
 To attract more people and eventually convince them to buy their products, brands hire interior designers to help them provide the layout and pick the decor to be used in their exhibition halls (or stalls).

 Exhibition designers are more knowledgeable in modular stand design, museum designs, floor management, custom build designs, etc. To become a successful exhibition interior designer, you need to be skilled in CAD (computer-aided design) and 3D packages such as Vectorworks and Adobe Suites.